 DEC offers environmental education lesson plans and training for educators, and can provide printed materials and support to help teachers focus on environmental issues in the classroom.
 DEC also runs several poster contests that children can enter.

-Project Learning Tree's GreenSchools! program (leaves DEC's website) has a number of investigations for youth to run at their school building -- examining waste and recycling, water use, energy use, and the entire school site as a whole.
+Project Learning Tree's GreenSchools! program has a number of investigations for youth to run at their school building -- examining waste and recycling, water use, energy use, and the entire school site as a whole.
 Project Learning Tree is sponsored in New York by the DEC's Bureau of Environmental Education.

 [*Note: you have to sign up to view the investigations.
 It is free to sign up.]